Accessibility Tools

 Cllr Tom Wells, Leader of the Council and Portfolio Holder for Community Services

-Cllr Natalie McVey, Deputy Leader and Portfolio Holder for Housing and Health
+Cllr Natalie McVey, Deputy Leader and Portfolio Holder for Housing and Poverty Alleviation

-Responsibilities: Deputise for the leader as appropriate, strategic housing function, lead on links with registered housing providers, homelessness and rough sleeping, private sector housing, strategic links with registered providers, health and wellbeing including ageing well, poverty alleviation, community safety, policing and crime matters including links with the office of the Police and Crime Commissioner.
+Responsibilities: Deputise for the leader as appropriate, strategic housing function, lead on links with registered housing providers, homelessness and rough sleeping, private sector housing, poverty alleviation, community safety, policing and crime matters, Homes for Ukraine and Migration, domestic abuse.

 Cllr John Gallagher, Portfolio Holder for Resources

-Responsibilities: Business planning, financial strategy, planning and budget matters, revenues and benefits, ICT matters, corporate performance and strategy, human resources and legal, property strategy and asset management, civil parking enforcement.
+Responsibilities: Business planning, financial strategy, financial planning and budget matters, revenues and benefits, Information and Communications Technology matters, property strategy and asset management, health and safety and risk management, human resources and legal, civil parking enforcement.

-Cllr David Harrison, Portfolio Holder for planning, infrastructure, and flooding
+Cllr David Harrison, Portfolio Holder for Planning, Flooding and Regulatory Services

-Responsibilities: Delivery of the Destination Zero Plan, promotion of the district as a low carbon economy, biodiversity and the natural environment, environmental campaigns including litter, plastics and energy reduction, waste management, refuse collection and recycling, street scene services, parks and ground maintenance and Worcestershire Regulatory Services member (inc. licensing).
+Responsibilities: Delivery of the Destination Zero Plan, promotion of the district as a low carbon economy, biodiversity and the natural environment, environmental campaigns including litter, plastics and energy reduction, waste management, refuse collection and recycling, food waste, street scene services, parks, grounds maintenance.

 Member Champions